Pradeep2393/Extend_Drupal_Site_info/README.md

 # Extend_Drupal_Site_info

-This module needs to alter the existing Drupal "Site Information" form.
+This module is used to alter the existing Drupal "Site Information" form.
 Specifics:

 * A new form text field named "Site API Key" needs to be added to the "Site Information" form with the default value of “No API Key yet”.
 * When this form is submitted, the value that the user entered for this field should be saved as the system variable named "siteapikey".